-

 How to Renew

-North Carolina began phasing in a five-year license renewal program in 1995.
+North Carolina began phasing in a program making licenses valid for 5 years in 1995.
 Depending on your age, your renewal dates will vary.
 The reminder card you receive in the mail will tell you when your license will expire.

 You will always have to take the vision and traffic sign recognition tests when renewing.
 You will not have to repeat your road test at renewal except at the examiner's discretion.
-You may be asked to take a medical exam.
+You may be asked to have a completed medical certification or a Medical Examination Report (Form 649-F)

 When your CDL is about to expire, it is also a great time to add endorsements to your license.
 You will have to train, apply, and take tests for these, just as you did when you applied for a new CDL.